Antibiotic Resistant Bacteria Could Be Increasing Due to Greater Painkiller Use

 Antibiotic Resistant Bacteria Could Be Increasing From Greater Painkiller Use

-Antibiotic overuse has long been blamed for rising treatment-resistant bacteria, but new research suggests over-the-counter painkillers like Advil and Tylenol may also play a role in creating these so-called “superbugs.”
+While overuse of antibiotics has long been blamed for the rise in treatment-resistant bacteria, new research suggests that the widespread use of over-the-counter painkillers like Advil and Tylenol may also be playing a critical a role the emergence of these so-called “superbug” infections.

-According to research published in the journal NPJ Antimicrobials and Resistance on August 25, when two such painkillers are used together, there is an even greater increase in antibiotic resistant bacteria.
+According to a new study published in the journal NPJ Antimicrobials and Resistance on August 25, when two such painkillers are used together, there is an even greater increase in antibiotic resistant bacteria.

 Antibiotic Resistance Concerns